 Do you find yourself constantly rearranging and reprioritizing all those app development projects and resources?
 That takes time you don’t have.
 The mobile market is exploding.
 You need that new feature now if you’re going to capture market share.

 If this sounds like your company, you’re not alone.
 Gartner estimates a need for 20 million enterprise-level mobile apps by 2018.
-That’s a far greater need than most mobile application development teams can provide.
+That’s a far greater need than most mobile app development teams can provide.
 Not to mention that many of them aren’t trained or are only now learning these mobile technologies.

 So you could wait.
 Train, hire, and repurpose some of your software development team.
 And, of course, risk the opportunity passing you by.